craigpeacock/Huawei_R4850G2_CAN/README.md

 # Huawei R4850G2 Rectifier / 53.5VDC 3000W Power Supply.
-This is example Linux ANSI C code to communicate with Huawei R4850 Power Supply via CAN.
+This is example Linux ANSI C code to communicate with the Huawei R4850 Rectifier / Power Supply via CAN.

 This code can be executed on the following targets:
  * Beaglebone Black: https://www.beyondlogic.org/adding-can-to-the-beaglebone-black/